 > Take a look at what travel camera gear we recommend!

 Visit Getsemani’s Artsy Neighborhood

-Getsemani’s neighborhood is very up and coming and there is art in every direction you look!
+Getsemani’s neighborhood is very up and coming and there is some form of artistry in every direction you look!
 We wandered about here and got ice cream while we enjoyed the street art and covered streets.
-These are some of the best spots to visit in the Getsemani Area!
+These are some of the best spots to visit in the Getsemani Area: